Effects of Cyberbullying

 - Have poorer parent-child relationships.

-- Are not monitored by a parental unit while online.
+- Are not monitored by a parent or guardian while online.

 References & Sources